 Potatoes – The small Yukon Gold variety work the best.
 You won’t want something too large and the buttery flavor is perfect for this dish.

 Greek Lemon Marinade – A simple combination of olive oil, balsamic vinegar, garlic, lemon zest, Greek seasoning, and parsley.

 Seasonings – I prefer this homemade Greek seasoning blend, but feel free to use your favorite brand or combination of spices.

-How to make Greek chicken
+How to make Greek Chicken

-STEP ONE: Combine the marinade ingredients.
+FIRST: Combine the marinade ingredients.
 Add the chicken breasts to a zip top bag and add half the marinade.
 Seal and move to coat the chicken.

 Add the halved potatoes to a separate zip top bag and add the remainder of the marinade.
 Seal and move to coat the potatoes.

 Marinate the chicken and potatoes in the fridge for 30 minutes or overnight.

 SECOND: Preheat oven to 425F.
 Line a rimmed baking sheet with foil (for easy cleanup) or you can spray with non-stick spray.

 Arrange the chicken and potatoes on the baking sheet.
 Do not add excess marinade from the bags.